linode/docs/docs/databases/mysql/using-mysql-relational-databases-on-ubuntu-12-04-lts-precise-pangolin.md

     You will be asked for the MySQL root user's name and password.
 The output will show two areas of interest: General recommendations and Variables to adjust.

-MySQL Tuner is an excellent starting point to optimize a MySQL server but it would be prudent to perform additional research for configurations tailored to the application(s) utilizing MySQL on your Linode.
+MySQL Tuner is an excellent starting point to optimize a MySQL server, but additional research is recommended for configurations tailored to the application(s) utilizing MySQL on your Linode.